jhdeov/armenian-intonation/README.md

 | Initial (s1a)        | adverb        | **su**doɾen |               | սուտօրէն    | falsely         |

 # Materials
 Recordings were made with 19 speakers: 10 for Eastern Armenian (5 female, 5 male) and 9 for Western Armenian (5 female, 4 male).
 In terms of origin, the Eastern Armenian speakers were from Yerevan, Armenia, while the Western Armenian speakers were from Aleppo, Syria.
 All 19 speakers were living in Yerevan during the time of the recording.
+Speaker metadata is in file speaker-metadata (in [Excel](speaker-metadata.xlsx) and [TSV](speaker-metadata.tsv) versions).

 The participants were recorded reading the dialogues on a PowerPoint presentation.
 In our annotation, we broke up each dialogue into its component utterances (Q, A, I, N).
 Each utterance is found in the repository in the form of a sound file `.wav` and a Praat TextGrid `.TextGrid`.
+For now, we store the sound file and TextGrid in a [Google Drive folder](https://drive.google.com/drive/folders/1Buid6HL1Rsz21ED3tsBYJLbdivyvCVIB).
+We will eventually migrate the data to a more permanent storage system.

 We annotated the recordings with information on quality.
 Most recordings had little to no disfluencies or background noise.
-These are found in LOCATION.
+These are found in the `data-few-issues` subfolder.

 Some recorded examples however had such problems.
-Some problems were mild (LOCATION) and some were severe (LOCATION).
+Files were annotated with the symbol `_?` if they had a mild issue (in the `data-moderate-issues` subfolder), and `_0` if they had a severe issue (in the `data-severe-issues` subfolder).
 We list such problems:
 * Mild or moderate issues:
   * focus-unclear: The intonation is ambiguous.
   * laughing: The participant is laughing.